Eneroth3/eneroth-solid-tools/Extension Presentation/Extension Warehouse.md

 These tools also honor the material inheritance model.
 If you have painted a group as a whole with a material, not its individual faces, these tools respect that.
-After the operation the target solid retains the same material as it had prior to the operations, and so do all the faces.
+After the operation the target solid retains the same material as it had prior to the operations, and so do all contained faces.

 Layers, hidden state, axes, BIM data and other properties of the target are kept too.
 Even variables pointing at the objects stay valid, making these operations